Governance at St. George's

 - monitor and evaluate the progress the school is making towards achievement of its aims and objectives;

-- be a source of support and challenge to the Headteacher (a critical friend);
+- be a source of support and challenge to the Senior Leadership Team (a critical friend);

 - be ultimately accountable for welfare, well-being, safeguarding and education of all the children at St George’s, and for the health and safety of our whole school community.